vaibhavsagar/website/drafts/quick-easy-nixpkgs-pinning.md

 from guaranteeing this.

-The problem is not immediately obvious, and might only manifest days or weeks later.
+The problem is not immediately obvious, and might only manifest days or weeks later, or when you upgrade NixOS to the next version.
 The issue is with the second line,

 ```nix
 pkgs = import <nixpkgs>;